 What Kind of Year did Japan Have?
 12 Japan Trends for 2025!

-2025 was a roller-coaster of a year for Japan, as the country scrambled to counter Donald Trump’s ever-shifting tariff policies, balance political drama with its neighbors, manage record levels of “inbound” tourism, and navigate a rapidly shifting economy — all while trying to protect the traditional culture that’s at the core of the country’s identity.
+2025 was a roller-coaster of a year for Japan, as the country scrambled to react to Donald Trump’s ever-shifting tariff policies, balance political drama with its neighbors, manage record levels of “inbound” tourism, and navigate a rapidly shifting economy — all while trying to protect the traditional culture that’s at the core of the country’s identity.
 Here are some Japan-related trends I was able to observe in 2025!

 A Bull Market in… Bears?